 - 3/4 cup of extra-virgin olive oil

-- 2 large potatoes, scrubbed and sliced in 1/4 in slices, to line the pot and cover it completely
+- 2 large potatoes, scrubbed and sliced in 1/4 in slices, to line the pot and cover it completely; potatoes can be replaced with other veggies, like carrot coins, tomatoes, onions, or the stalks of the chard.

 - salt, pepper 1 teaspoon of ground nutmeg, or cinnamon, or allspice, or a combination of all, to taste 1 Tablespoon of pomegranate molasses, optional 2 cups of water to cook the leaves in.